 After suffering an injury on the job, workers’ compensation provides financial support for employees who are unable to work.
-Just as employers have a responsibility to provide workers’ compensation coverage for employees, those employees also have responsibilities when it comes to handling their injuries.
+Employers have a responsibility to provide workers’ compensation coverage for employees.
+Employees also have responsibilities when it comes to handling their injuries.

 Understand your responsibilities to preserve your right to workers’ compensation benefits.